 The license holder must increase the number of direct support staff members present at any one time beyond the number arrived at in subdivision 4 if necessary when any one or combination of the following circumstances can be documented by the commissioner as existing:

 (1) the health and welfare needs of the persons receiving services cannot be met by the number of staff members available under the staffing pattern in effect even though the number has been accurately calculated under subdivision 7; or

 (2) the person's conduct frequently presents an imminent risk of physical harm to self or others.

-(a) At no time must one direct support staff member be assigned responsibility for supervision and training of more than ten persons receiving supervision and training, except as otherwise stated in each person's coordinated service and support plan or coordinated service and support plan addendum.
+(a) At no time must one direct support staff member be assigned responsibility for supervision and training of more than ten persons receiving supervision and training, except as otherwise stated in each person's support plan or support plan addendum.

 (b) In the temporary absence of the director or a supervisor, a direct support staff member must be designated to supervise the center.